Men offering $100 vaccines in Christchurch 'not legitimate'

 RNZ contacted the Ministry of Health about Joshua's experience.

-In a statement, the ministry said it was a scam and Covid-19 vaccinations were being offered for free.
+In a statement, the ministry said it is a scam and Covid-19 vaccinations are being offered for free.

 "All vaccinations are being led by locally by district health boards (DHBs) and are delivered by healthcare service providers in their communities, such as GPs, pharmacies, Whānau Ora and other legitimate providers," it said.